 The all-new Storck Aerfast4 aero road bike was developed in partnership with SwissSide, the aerodynamics firm employed by brands like DT Swiss and others to optimize drag reduction.
 The result is a road racing bike that, they say, achieved one of (if not the) lowest tested drag figures ever.

-They accomplished this thanks to a complete integration of the design, starting with an all new, ultra deep fork…
+They accomplished this thanks to complete integration of the design, starting with an all-new, ultra-deep fork…

 They say it’s right at the maximum width-to-depth ratio allowed by the UCI for competition, but that’s really just the start.

 The front disc brake mount is integrated into the fork, so there are no exposed bolts or protrusions.

 Up top is a new one-piece aero handlebar-stem combo that keeps all wires and hoses hidden inside, then fed directly into the head tube.